 We see ourselves as stewards, in this generation, of something timeless – maintaining a place for serious spiritual inquiry, encounter, and transformation.
 The foundation of all our work is our commitment to deepening and nurturing the spiritual life to cultivate an unfolding, understanding, and appreciation of what is truly important.

-Yet, the Institute was also founded with an intention to address more timely concerns – to be a “monastery for the 21st century” – a place not just of retreat, but of deep and ongoing engagement with the pressing issues of our day.
+The Institute was also founded with an intention to address more timely concerns – to be a “monastery for the 21st century” – a place not just of retreat, but of deep and ongoing engagement with the pressing issues of our day.
 We believe this integration of timeless and timely approaches is central to fostering a more just, loving, and sustainable world, and it infuses everything we do.

 The Institute brings together an unusual mix of constituents: contemplative and spiritual teachers, credentialed academic scientists, and those working on new forms of social and environmental engagement.
-Together, we seek to better understand the mind and the many systems it inhabits, and to develop new pathways, rooted in a mix of both spiritual and secular understanding, that lead to deep and lasting social transformation.
+Together, we seek to better understand the mind and the many systems it inhabits, and to develop new pathways, rooted in a mix of both spiritual and secular understanding, that lead to deep and lasting transformations.

 Holding this hybrid perspective, we work to incubate new fields, networks, and programs that alleviate suffering, foster greater contemplation and compassion, and encourage the spiritual reinvigoration of society.